-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network overweight and having a family history of diabetes.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Diabetes Self-Management Training, Diabetic Services and Supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: □ Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-We only cover ACCU-CHEK® and OneTouch® brands.
-Covered glucose monitors include: OneTouch Verio®, OneTouch Verio® IQ, OneTouch Verio® Flex, ACCU-CHEK® Guide, ACCU-CHEK® Aviva, and ACCU-CHEK® Nano SmartView.
-Test strips: OneTouch Verio®, ACCU-CHEK® Guide, ACCU-CHEK® Aviva Plus, ACCU-CHEK® SmartView, and OneTouch Ultra®.
-Other brands are not covered by your plan. \$0 copayment for each Medicare-covered diabetes monitoring supply.
-We only cover ACCU-CHEK® and OneTouch® brands.
-Covered glucose monitors include: OneTouch Verio®, OneTouch Verio® IQ, OneTouch Verio® Flex, ACCU-CHEK® Guide, ACCU-CHEK® Nano SmartView.
-Test strips: OneTouch Verio®, ACCU-CHEK® Guide, ACCU-CHEK® Guide, ACCU-CHEK® Guide, ACCU-CHEK® Guide, ACCU-CHEK® Aviva Plus, ACCU-CHEK® \$0 copayment for each Medicare-covered diabetes monitoring supply.
-We only cover ACCU-CHEK® and OneTouch® brands.
-Covered glucose monitors include: OneTouch Verio®, OneTouch Verio® IQ, OneTouch Verio® Flex, ACCU-CHEK® Guide, ACCU-CHEK® Nano SmartView.
-Test strips: OneTouch Verio®, ACCU-CHEK® Guide, ACCU-CHEK® Guide, ACCU-CHEK® Guide, ACCU-CHEK® Aviva Plus, ACCU-CHEK®

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network UnitedHealthcare® Group Medicare Advantage (PPO) covers any blood glucose monitors and test strips specified within this list.
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+UnitedHealthcare® Group Medicare Advantage (PPO) covers any blood glucose monitors and test strips specified within this list.
 We will generally not cover alternate brands unless your doctor or other provider tells us that use of an alternate brand is medically necessary in your specific situation.
+If you are new to \$0 copayment for each Medicare-covered diabetes monitoring supply.
+We only cover Accu-Chek® and OneTouch® brands.
+Covered glucose monitors include: OneTouch Verio® Flex, Accu-Chek® Guide Me, Accu-Chek® Guide, and Accu-Chek® Aviva Plus.
+Test strips: OneTouch Verio®, OneTouch Ultra®, Accu-Chek® Guide, Accu-Chek® \$0 copayment for each Medicare-covered diabetes monitoring supply.
+We only cover Accu-Chek [®] and OneTouch [®] brands.
+Covered glucose monitors include: OneTouch Verio [®] Flex, Accu-Chek [®] Guide Me, Accu-Chek [®] Guide, and Accu-Chek [®] Aviva Plus.
+Test strips: OneTouch Verio [®] , OneTouch Ultra [®] , Accu-Chek [®] Guide, Accu-Chek [®]

-If you are new to UnitedHealthcare® Group Medicare Advantage (PPO) and are using a brand of blood glucose monitors and test strips that is not on our list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate brand while you consult with your doctor or other provider.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network UnitedHealthcare® Group Medicare Advantage (PPO) and are using a brand of blood glucose monitors and test strips that is not on our list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate brand while you consult with your doctor or other provider.
 During this time, you should talk with your doctor to decide whether any of the preferred brands are medically appropriate for you.
 If you or your doctor believe it is medically necessary for you to maintain use of an alternate brand, you may request a coverage exception to have UnitedHealthcare® Group Medicare Advantage (PPO) maintain coverage of a non-preferred product through the end of the benefit year.
 Non-preferred products will not be covered following the initial 90 days of the benefit year without an approved coverage exception.
-SmartView, and OneTouch Ultra®.
+If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
+You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a Aviva Plus, Accu-Chek® SmartView, and Accu- Chek® Compact Plus.
 Other brands are not covered by your plan.
+Your provider must follow prior authorization requirements.
 For cost sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
-SmartView, and OneTouch Ultra®.
+Aviva Plus, Accu-Chek® SmartView, and Accu- Chek® Compact Plus.
 Other brands are not covered by your plan.
-For cost sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
+For cost sharing applicable to insulin and syringes, see Chapter 6- What you pay for your Part D prescription drugs.